If you’re talking about long-range shooting cartridges, there are plenty of options to choose from.

 300 PRC

-Accuracy is another tricky aspect to measure since it depends on factors like the rifle, barrel life, ammo consistency, the shooter’s skill, and environmental conditions.
+Accuracy is another tricky aspect to measure since it depends on factors like the rifle, barrel life, ammo consistency, the shooter’s skill, and environmental conditions; none of which can be measured easily.

 Both .300 PRC and .338 Lapua are incredibly accurate within their effective shooting range.